ebuild Command: Tutorial & Examples

 - Dependency Issues: If the ebuild script has missing or incorrect dependencies, the build process will fail.

-- Incorrect Ebuild Scripts: If the ebuild script contains errors, the entire process might fail at various stages.
+- Incorrect Ebuild Scripts: Errors in the ebuild script can cause the entire process to fail at various stages.

 Typical output from running the ebuild